valeriapolozun/udacity_operationalizing_ML/README.md

 <img width="584" alt="udacity_13_app_insights" src="https://user-images.githubusercontent.com/4347923/108600633-69ab7680-7398-11eb-924b-7b77a858ab64.PNG">

 ### 4. Setup swagger documentation
-I used Swagger to document and consume the deploy model with APIs in GET & POST HTTP requests.
-To setup swagger I ran the serve.py script in port 8000 and swagger.sh in port 9000.
+I used Swagger to document and consume the deploy model with APIs in get & post HTTP requests.
+To setup swagger I ran the serve.py script and swagger.sh in port 8000.
 After this step I was able to interact with the swagger instance and see its response from localhost.

 <img width="630" alt="udacity_14_swagger_localhost" src="https://user-images.githubusercontent.com/4347923/108600636-6ca66700-7398-11eb-901e-66977155d458.PNG">